Complaints

 To submit a complaint, you must email a completed Complaint Submission Form to the Association at info@boabc.org.
 Please ensure that all requested information is provided, and that relevant supporting information is also included.

-You will receive confirmation from the Association that your complaint has been received along with further information within two business days.
+After submitting your complaint form, you will receive confirmation from the Association that your complaint has been received along with further information.

 Complaint Process

-The complaints process under the Act is set out in sections 32-34 of the Association bylaws.
+The complaints process is described under section 13 of the Act and sections 32-34 of the Association bylaws.
 This process provides a transparent, objective, impartial, timely, fair, and proportional means of addressing complaints.

-The complaint will then be reviewed by the Complaints Committee, which determines whether the complaint is within the Association mandate and requires further review.
-In all cases, respondent(s) are afforded an opportunity to provide a written response to a complaint and submit relevant supporting information.
+The complaint is then reviewed by the Complaints Committee, which determines whether the complaint is within the Association mandate and requires further review.
+If a complaint is not within the Association mandate, the committee may choose to close the complaint and provide written notification of that decision to the complainant.

-The timeline for reviewing complaints will vary depending on the complexity of the complaint and risk to public safety.
+The timeline for the Committee to make a decision regarding a complaint will vary depending on variety of factors, including the current workload of the committee, complexity of the complaint, responsiveness of the parties involved, and risk to public safety.

 Building Act